zhentaoshi/Boosted_HP_filter/README.md

 ﻿
 ## Introduction

-This is the accompany repository for the paper
+This is an accompanying repository for the paper

 Peter Phillips and Zhentao Shi (2018): "Boosting the Hodrick-Prescott Filter" (to provide the arxiv link)